realmohsin/notes/git/git.md

 To get data from your remote servers:
 - git fetch <remote-name>

-To fetch and then merge a remote branch into your current branch:
+To fetch and then merge the tracked branch of your currently checked-out branch:
 - git pull

 To push any commits you've done back up to the server: